Overhead crane: Rotary overhead crane

+Polar crane

+This type of overhead crane has both ends of the bridge mounted on an annular track.
+The bridge runs to entire diameter of the track, as opposed to just the radius for a rotary crane.
+Polar cranes are commonly used in containment buildings at nuclear power stations, fitting their circular, steam pressure containing design.

 Applications

 Overhead cranes are commonly used in the refinement of steel and other metals, such as copper and aluminium.
 At every step of the manufacturing process, until it leaves a factory as a finished product, metal is handled by an overhead crane.
 Raw materials are poured into a furnace by crane, hot metal is then rolled to specific thickness and tempered or annealed, and then stored by an overhead crane for cooling, the finished coils are lifted and loaded onto trucks and trains by overhead crane, and the fabricator or stamper uses an overhead crane to handle the steel in his factory.
 The automobile industry uses overhead cranes to handle raw materials.
 Smaller workstation cranes, such as jib or gantry cranes, handle lighter loads in a work area, such as CNC mill or saw.

 Almost all paper mills use bridge cranes for regular maintenance, needing removal of heavy press rolls and other equipment.
 The bridge cranes are used in the initial construction of paper machines because they make it easier to install the heavy cast iron paper drying drums and other massive equipment, some weighing as much as 70 tons.

+Recently, overhead cranes have been used in the wind-power industry.
+Giant cranes such as this one are being used to build the world's longest wind turbines.

-In many instances, the cost of a bridge crane can be largely offset with savings from not renting mobile cranes in the construction of a facility that uses a lot of heavy process equipment.
+In many instances, the cost of a bridge crane can be largely offset with savings from not renting mobile cranes in the construction of a facility that uses a lot of heavy processing equipment.